JethroBaring/welldd/FINAL_DELIVERY_SUMMARY.md

 ## 🎯 Executive Summary

-Phase 2 of the Wellsync Dalaguete Healthcare Information System has been successfully completed, delivering three major components that establish the foundation for a comprehensive healthcare management platform.
+Phase 2 of the WellSync Dalaguete Healthcare Information System has been successfully completed, delivering three major components that establish the foundation for a comprehensive healthcare management platform.
 All requested features have been implemented with extensive documentation.

 ---